 Deduplication is the process of finding and eliminating duplicate pieces of data stored in different data sets, and it’s been shown to reduce the need for storage by up to 90%.
 Through the process, for instance, you can store a single copy of an attachment that was sent to hundreds of employees.

 A well-known example of data reduction, compression involves finding and eliminating repeated patterns of bytes.
-Well-suited for databases, e-mail and files, it can be included in some storage systems, but you can also use standalone compression applications or appliances to take care of things too.
+Well-suited for databases, e-mail and files, it can be included in certain storage systems, but you can also use standalone compression applications or appliances to take care of things too.

 Policy-based tiering involves moving data to different classes of storage based on things like the data’s age, how often it’s accessed, or the speed at which it must be available.
 Unless the policy calls for the outright deletion of unneeded data, this technique doesn’t reduce your storage needs but it does cut costs by moving data to less expensive media.